-Increased awareness that digital accessibility as a civil right puts greater pressure on website owners to address these issues or take legal action.
+Increased awareness that digital accessibility is a civil right puts greater pressure on website owners to address these issues or take legal action.

-While it would be good for website owners to voluntarily comply with the ADA, the reality is that legal action has been required to enforce compliance.
+While it would be good for website owners to comply with the ADA voluntarily, the reality is that legal action has been required to enforce compliance.

 What are the Web Accessibility and ADA Compliance Requirements?

-It is the famous Department of Justice’s responsibility to lay down clear requirements for compliance with the law.
+The famous Department of Justice is responsible for laying down clear requirements for compliance with the law.
 In this case, however, the DOJ abdicated its role-not only under the Trump administration-but went back to 2010.

-The Department has taken steps towards establishing these rules and has been very close to embracing the Web Content Accessibility Guideline (namely – WCAG 2.0 A, AA), but Trump’s administration has suspended all rules-despite calls from business groups and advocates alike.
+The Department has taken steps toward establishing these rules and has been very close to embracing the Web Content Accessibility Guideline (namely – WCAG 2.0 A, A.A.).
+Still, Trump’s administration has suspended all rules-despite calls from business groups and advocates alike.
 The void has been left to the courts and the state legislatures to fill.
 Although unclear, most expect the Biden administration to follow a regulation based on the Web Content Accessibility Guideline.

 Web Content Accessibility Guidance: De Facto Standard for Digital Accessibility

 Speaking of the WCAG is an internationally acknowledged set of guidelines on digital accessibility.
 It has been established and is managed by the W3C International Web Standards Group.
-The WCAG is in version 2.1 and comes in three levels: A, AA, AA.
+The WCAG is in version 2.1 and comes in three levels: A, A.A., and A.A.

 The de facto standard in the US-recognized (not yet set) by the DOJ, the courts, and advocates is WCAG 2.0 A, AA.
 Version 2.1 emerged in 2018, and the website owners are now complying with this standard.

 These are requirements that have been called for by virtually every letter, federal and state lawsuit, DOJ, and Dept of Education action.
-No matter how firm this standard might be legal, in practice, if you want to escape lawsuits and want to make the website available, the operating standard for digital accessibility in 2020 is WCAG 2.1 A, AA in the US and Canada.
+No matter how firm this standard might be legal, in practice, if you want to escape lawsuits and want to make the website available, the operating standard for digital accessibility in 2022 is WCAG 2.1 A, A.A. in the U.S. and Canada.

 Compliance standards of the WCAG Website